-The Head of IA and key internal audit staff are members of the Institute of Internal Auditors, Singapore and the department has adopted and complied with the Standards for the Professional Practice of Internal Auditing set by the Institute of Internal Auditors.
+The Head of IA is an appointed member of the Board of Governors of the Institute of Internal Auditors, Singapore.
+Key internal audit staff are also members of the Institute of Internal Auditors, Singapore.
+The IA Department has adopted and complied with the International Standards for the Professional Practice of Internal Auditing set by the International Internal Audit Standards Board.
 To ensure that the internal audits are effectively performed, it recruits and employs suitably qualified staff with the requisite skills and experience.
 Such staff are also given relevant training and development opportunities to update their technical knowledge and auditing skills.
-Key staff members of the IA Department also receive relevant technical training and seminars organised by the Institute of Internal Auditors, Singapore and other professional bodies.
+Key staff members of the IA Department also attend relevant technical training and seminars organised by the Institute of Internal Auditors, Singapore and other professional bodies.

 The IA Department operates within the framework stated in its Terms of Reference, which is approved by the AC.
-Under the Terms of Reference of the AC, the AC has the authority to approve the hiring, removal, evaluation and compensation of the head of the internal audit function.
+Under its Terms of Reference, the AC has the authority to approve the hiring, removal, evaluation and compensation of the Head of the Internal Audit function.
 The IA Department has unfettered access to all the Company's documents, records, properties and personnel including access to the AC.
 The IA Department adopts a risk-based audit methodology to develop its audit plans, and its activities are aligned to key risks of the Group.
 Based on risk assessments performed, greater focus and appropriate review intervals are set for higher risk activities, and material internal controls, including compliance with the Company's policies, procedures and regulatory responsibilities.